Cengkaruk/qiscus-sdk-web/README.md

 - *show_participants* (boolean, optional, default=true) whether to list
 participants of each rooms too

-### Enter to Existing Room
+### Enter Existing Room

-After successfully get your room list, you may want to enter a specific room.
+After successfully getting your room list, you may want to enter a specific room.
-Remember that there are 2 type of rooms, 1-on-1 Chat Room and Group Room.
-You can enter to 1-on-1 Chat Room by simply using `chatTarget(user)` by passing `userId` to chat with a single user.
+Remember that there are 2 type of rooms, `1-on-1 Chat Room` and `Group Room`.
+You can enter `1-on-1 Chat Room` by simply using `chatTarget(user)` then passing `userId` to chat with a single user.
 However, in Group Chat Room, instead of `userId`, you need to pass a `roomId` by using `chatGroup()` function.
 This `roomId` can be obtained by loading room list, which has been explained in